Brogan Finlay

-Brogan Finlay (born August 26, 2002) is an American professional wrestler.
-He is signed to WWE, where he performs on the NXT brand under the ring name Uriah Connors and is a member of the Chase University stable.
+Brogan Finlay (born 26 August 2002) is an American professional wrestler.
+He is signed to WWE, where he performs on the NXT brand under the ring name Uriah Connors.
+He is a member of the BirthRight stable.

-Finlay is a fourth-generation professional wrestler, being the youngest son of Fit Finlay, grandson of Dave Finlay Sr, and great-grandson of John Lidell.
+Finlay is a fourth-generation professional wrestler, being the son of Fit Finlay, grandson of Dave Finlay Sr, and great-grandson of John Lidell.

 Professional wrestling career

-Independent circuit (2021-2023)
+Independent circuit (2021–2023)

-Finlay debuted in 2021 wrestling on the independent circuit.
-On September 26, 2021, he made his NJPW Strong debut, where he teamed with his brother David Finlay.
-On August 20, 2022, he made his Game Changer Wrestling debut at GCW Hope To Die pay-per-view.
+Finlay debuted in 2021 on the independent circuit.
+On 26 September 2021, he made his NJPW Strong debut, teaming with his brother David Finlay.
+On 20 August 2022, he made his Game Changer Wrestling debut at GCW Hope To Die.

-WWE (2023-present)
+WWE (2023–present)

+Debut; Chase University (2023–2025)

-In December 2023, it was reported that Finlay had signed to WWE.
-On March 5, 2024 at NXT: Roadblock, Finlay made his WWE debut under the name Uriah Connors against Shawn Spears, which he lost.
+In December 2023, it was reported that Finlay had signed with WWE.

+On 5 March 2024, at NXT: Roadblock, Finlay made his WWE debut under the ring name Uriah Connors, losing to Shawn Spears.

-In 2024, Conners formed a tag team with Kale Dixon and in early 2025, the pair started a storyline with Andre Chase in a bid to reform the Chase University stable.
-On the April 22, 2025 episode of NXT, Chase reformed Chase U with Connors and Dixon.
-On the May 20 episode of NXT, Dixon and Conners wrestled their first match as a tag team in Chase U's first match since its reformation but lost to the returning OTM (Bronco Nima and Lucien Price).
-On the June 3 episode of NXT, Chase, Dixon and Conners teamed for the first time, where they lost to DarkState (Cutler James, Dion Lennox, and Osiris Griffin) in a six-man tag team match.
+In 2024, Connors formed a tag team with Kale Dixon.
+In early 2025, they became involved in a storyline with Andre Chase leading to the reformation of the Chase University stable.
+On the 22 April 2025 episode of NXT, Chase University was reformed with Connors and Dixon.

+BirthRight (2026–present)

+On the 3 February 2026 episode of NXT, Connors turned heel after walking out on Chase University and joining Lexis King, Channing "Stacks" Lorenzo, Arianna Grace, and Charlie Dempsey.
+The group later became known as BirthRight, which consists of second generation WWE wrestlers–Connors as the son of Fit Finlay; King as the son of Brian Pillman; Lorenzo as the fiancé of Grace, who is the daughter of Santino Marrella; and Dempsey as the son of William Regal.
+At the NXT Stand & Deliver countdown show on April 4, BirthRight teamed together for the first time where they lost to Hank and Tank, Shiloh Hill, EK Prosper, and Wren Sinclair in a 10-person mixed tag team match.